Power (company)

-Power International AS (formerly Expert International AS) is a Nordic company that sells consumer electronics through subsidiaries.
-The company headquarters are located in Lørenskog, Norway and operates approx. 269 stores in total across Norway, Sweden, Denmark and Finland.
+Power International AS (formerly Expert International AS until 2017) is a Norwegian-founded Nordic company that sells consumer electronics through subsidiaries and is headquartered in Lørenskog, Norway.
+The company operates 269 stores across Norway, Sweden, Denmark, and Finland, each under a subsidiary for its respective country.
+Power is a privately-held joint-stock company owned by Awilhelmsen AS and Dolphin Invest AS.